 GOP differs from its cousins PHP and IOP in the scope of its clinical hours.
 While PHP and IOP consist of many hours of individual counseling and recovery groups each week, general outpatient is less than five cumulative weekly hours.
 This hands-off approach allows our patients the freedom to take their sobriety to the next level.
 It’s an opportunity for them to apply, practice, and grow comfortable with the therapeutic and recovery techniques they’ve learned during higher levels of care.

 We provide transitional living houses, more commonly called sober homes and sober living homes.
-These are facilities for people recovering from addition issues and serve as an interim for a safe environment between main stream society.
+These are facilities for people recovering from addiction issues and serve as an interim safe environment from main stream society.
 Providing this type of living environment can support sobriety and help people adjust to life without addiction.

-Medication-Assisted Treatment (MAT), including opioid treatment programs (OTPs), combines medications, counseling and behavioral therapies, to provide a whole-patient approach to treat substance use disorders.
+Medication-Assisted Treatment (MAT), including opioid treatment programs (OTPs), combines medications, counseling, and behavioral therapies to provide a whole-patient approach to treating substance use disorders.

-Drug and alcohol addiction have reached epidemic levels throughout America.
+Drug and alcohol addiction has reached epidemic levels throughout America.
 Between 2007 and 2013, heroin addiction tripled.
-In 2014, more than 21.5 million people had substance use disorders (SUDs).
-Alcohol (17 million people) and illicit drugs (7.1 million people).
+In 2014, more than 21.5 million people had substance use disorders (SUDs) with alcohol (17 million people) and illicit drugs (7.1 million people).
 An estimated 2.6 million had both.

 Pinnacle Treatment Centers facilities are CARF accredited with decades of delivering positive, life-changing outcomes for patients, families, and communities.
 Our team of credentialed physicians, nurses, clinicians, administrative and support staff provide a full continuum of quality care that includes detoxification for residential and outpatient clients as well as transitional living programs.
 We treat the individual’s physical, emotional, spiritual, and psychological well-being.Learn More